cheerful/freckle-apidocs/content/timers.md

 ### Notes

 * When a timer is started, the currently running timer (if any) is paused.
-* Once a timer has been started, its entry date cannot be changed with the "start" action, even if it is paused or stopped.
+* Once a timer has been started, its entry date cannot be changed with the `start` action, even if it is paused or stopped.
 However, you can change the entry date for the timer when the timer is logged.

 ## Pause a project's timer